Create Your First Project

 Reflection

-This project was my first true experience going through the entire design cycle of ideation, development, designing, building, and continuous iteration.
+This project was my first experience going through the entire design cycle of ideation, development, designing, building, and continuous iteration.
 While I learned a lot from this experience, there is one specific example that taught me a lot as an engineer.
 Prior to my tenure as the frame lead, Blue Jay Racing had been using legacy loading conditions on the frame consistently year to year, justifying this choice because the frame had not failed in those previous years.
-I felt there was room for improvement in this area, and began researching this subject – by watching crash compilation videos.
-Through my research, I found that we had traditionally been applying a load to the side of the car that the car could not actually experience based on its geometry.
+I felt there was room for improvement in this area, and began researching this subject.
+I watched crash compilation videos of cars in the competition, and through this review, I found that we had traditionally been applying a load to the side of the car that the car would never actually experience based on its geometry.
 This allowed us to significantly reduce the bracing on the sides of the car and contributed to overall weight reduction.